Phra Nakhon Si Ayutthaya province: Tourism

-Ayutthaya is 76 kilometres north of Bangkok and boasts numerous ruins.
+Ayutthaya is 76 kilometers north of Bangkok and boasts numerous ruins.
 Such ruins indicate that Ayutthaya was one of Indochina's most prosperous cities.
 The Ayutthaya Historical Park is a vast stretch of historical sites in the heart of Ayutthaya city.

 There were three palaces in Ayutthaya: Grand Palace, Chantharakasem Palace or the Front Palace, and Wang Lang or the Rear Palace.
 In addition, there were many other palaces and buildings for royal visits outside the city area of Phra Nakhon Si Ayutthaya, such as Bang Pa-In Palace at Bang Pa-in and Nakhon Luang Building in the Nakhon Luang District.

 To promote tourism, Phra Nakhon Si Ayutthaya government has organized a light and sound show at Ayutthaya Historical Park in every beginning of the year as "Yor Yos Ying Fah: Ayutthaya World Heritage" consistently for about 10 days.